auriq/essentia_docs/source/aws/aws.rst

 Getting Started on AWS
 ======================

-Although a desktop version is available for training (see our Downloads page), the real power of Essentia is harnessed in the AWS Cloud.

 If you don't have an account, it is free to sign up.
 New accounts get several services for free, but with some restrictions.
 See `the free tier page <http://aws.amazon.com/free>`_ for more information.